 Practice Critical AI Literacies

-Now, for this challenge, you’ll continue developing your AI literacies — a competency recently conceptualized by the MLA CCCC Taskforce on Writing and AI as a foundational competencies for knowledge workers in the age of AI.
+Now, for this challenge, you’ll continue developing your AI literacies — a competency recently conceptualized by the MLA CCCC Taskforce on Writing and AI as a foundational competency for knowledge workers in the age of AI.

 What is Critical AI Literacy and Why Does It Matter?